mayank-pillai-99/devTinder-frontend/README.md

 - ✅ **Review Connection Requests** - Accept or reject incoming connection requests.
 - 🌍 **Responsive Design** - Fully optimized for mobile & desktop.

-## 🔧 API Endpoints

-The frontend interacts with the backend API hosted in the [devTinder-backend](https://github.com/akshadjaiswal/devTinder-backend).
-Ensure the backend is running before using the frontend.

-## 🚀 Deployment

-Will Soon deploy on AWS EC2 instance.

-## 📜 License

-This project is open-source and available under the MIT License.

-## 🤝 Contribution

-Contributions are welcome!
-Feel free to fork the repo and submit a pull request.

-## 💻 Learning Resources:

-Explore my additional repositories to deepen your understanding of related topics in the JavaScript ecosystem:

-- [Namaste Javascript](https://github.com/akshadjaiswal/Namaste-Javascript): A repository focused on learning Javascript concepts, from basics to advanced programming.
-- [Namaste React](https://github.com/akshadjaiswal/Namaste-React): A repository dedicated to mastering React.js, covering foundational and advanced aspects of building interactive UIs.

----